chemicallang/chemical/README.md

 #### To work on `Interpreter`
 - clone the repo
 - open in CLion
-  - mostly done, if you fail, open an issue
+- open an issue, if you fail

 #### To work on `LSP Server`
 - Please install Boost
-  - open an issue, if you fail, I'll respond fast
+  - open an issue, if you fail
+- clone a repo inside this organization named `chemical-vscode`

 #### To work on `Compiler`
 - clone a repo present in this organization named `chemical-bootstrap`
+- create a folder inside `chemical-bootstrap`, name it `chemical`
-- clone this repo inside `chemical-bootstrap` (folder chemical)
+- clone this repo inside `chemical`
 - build llvm, `chemical-bootstrap` has build scripts (build.bat or build)
-- make sure it works, open an issue if it doesn't !
+- open an issue, if you fail

-### Vision & Design goals
+## Vision & Design goals

  - Chemical will never be bootstrapped.
 At least not in a traditional sense.
  - Don't want to waste time writing features again and again.